sts10/tidy/readme.markdown

 -   duplicate lines (words) are removed
 -   empty lines have been removed
 -   whitespace from beginning and end of words is deleted
--   words are sorted alphabetically
+-   words are sorted alphabetically (though this can be optionally prevented -- see below)

 and print that new word list to the terminal or to a new text file.